-If you or loved one is charged with Penal Code Section 26500 PC unlicensed sale of firearms and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is charged with Penal Code Section 26500 PC unlicensed sale of firearms and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Glendale, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Additionally, our Las Vegas Nevada criminal defense attorneys represent clients accused of violating Nevada’s laws against the illegal sale of firearms.
 For more information, we invite you to contact our local attorneys at one of our Nevada law offices, located in Reno and Las Vegas.46

 Department of Justice Bureau of Firearms.
 Provided by the California Attorney General, this website contains information on the manufacture, sales, ownership, safety training, and transfer of firearms.

 - California Penal Code 26500.